The world was unprepared for the COVID-19 pandemic. Since the onset, many questions have

 crisis, or ideally, avoid one altogether.

-During this session, panellists will discuss how philanthropic endeavours are supporting disaster
+During this session, panellists discussed how philanthropic endeavours are supporting disaster

 preparedness and prevention.
 Panellists will also highlight the challenges they face and areas